 \section{Experimental Setup}

-To evaluate the effectiveness and generality of our proposed method, we conduct experiments across a diverse set of VPR techniques (Section~\ref{vpr_techniques}), baseline approaches (Section~\ref{baseline_techniques}), and benchmark datasets (Section~\ref{datasets}).
-Performance is assessed using complementary metrics that measure how closely an estimated operating point aligns with the oracle, how reliably precision requirements are satisfied, and how these trade-offs evolve across precision levels (Section~\ref{Performance_Metrics}).
+To evaluate the effectiveness and generality of our proposed method, we conduct experiments across a diverse set of VPR techniques (Section~\ref{vpr_techniques}), baseline approaches (Section~\ref{baseline_techniques}), and benchmark datasets (Section~\ref{datasets_section}).
+Performance is assessed using complementary metrics that measure how reliably the 100\% precision requirement is satisfied and how much recall is achieved relative to the maximum possible recall at 100\% precision (Section~\ref{Performance_Metrics}).